trusona/trusona-wordpress-plugin/readme.txt

 4. Follow the prompts to register within the Trusona app.
 Make sure to register with the same email address shown in step 2.

 5. Return to your WordPress account and logout.
-When you log back in, you will see the "Login with Trusona" button.
+When you try to log back in, you will see the "#NoPasswords Login" button.

-6. Click “Login with Trusona”  and the Trusona app will automatically open.
+6. Click on this "#NoPasswords Login" button and follow the prompts to open the Trusona app.

-7. Login to your Trusona account with your PIN or Touch ID.
-Click “Accept” in the Trusona app.
+7. Click “Accept” in the Trusona app.
 And voila!
 You logged in to your WordPress account without needing a password!

 == Frequently Asked Questions ==